Program Renewable Energy Standard

 H.B.
 40 directs the Public Utilities Commission to develop a system to recognize, approve, and monitor the environmental attributes attached to renewable energy systems owned by retail electricity providers in the state and used to comply with the RES.
 This system will also recognize RECs traded on the New England Generation Information System (GIS).

-An alternative compliance payment can also be paid to comply with the standard, rather than retiring RECs.
+An alternative compliance payment can also be paid to comply with the standard rather than retiring RECs.
 Alternative compliance rates were set in 2018 to $0.01/kilowatt-hour (kWh) for the general requirement and $0.06/kWh for the distributed renewable generation and energy transformation requirements.
-The rates are annually adjusted for inflation, meaning that rates for 2023 are $0.01/kilowatt-hour (kWh) for the general requirement and $0.07/kWh for the distributed renewable generation and energy transformation requirements.
-The 2024 rates are $0.01228/kilowatt-hour (kWh) for the general requirement and $0.07370/kWh for the distributed renewable generation and energy transformation requirements..
+The rates are annually adjusted for inflation, meaning that rates for 2024 are $0.01228/kilowatt-hour (kWh) for the general requirement and $0.07370/kWh for the distributed renewable generation and energy transformation requirements.
+For the new renewable energy and load growth requirements, the compliance payments are $0.04/kWh starting in 2025 and adjusted for inflation.
 Alternative compliance payments will go into the Clean Energy Development Fund and be put toward energy transformation projects within the paying provider's service territory.

 Add new comment